Optimal execution and speculation with trade signals: Introduction

 The feature that the trader's market orders influence the arrival rate of other limit and market orders in the same way as external orders is a novelty compared with the existing literature on stochastic optimal control with Hawkes processes.
 For instance, \cite{AlfonsiBlanc:2016} solve an optimal execution problem in a modified version of the model in \cite{ObizhaevaWang:2013} where the external order flow is modelled as a Hawkes process that is not influenced by the trader.
 Similarly, \cite{CarteaJaimungalRicci:2018} study a framework where the fill rates of the trader's controlled limit order flow are driven by an external, uncontrolled Hawkes process.
 The work of \cite{CayeMuhlekarbe:2014} proposes a modification of the \cite{AlmgrenChriss:2000} model where the past orders of the trader have a self-exciting effect on the price impact.
 In \cite{FuHorstXia:2020}, the trader influences the base intensity of the mutually exciting external market order dynamics so that the order flow of the trader influences the intensity process in a different way from the external order flow.

 The remainder of this paper is organized as follows: Section~\ref{chapter:model} presents the market model and introduces a trader who receives signals on the order flow.
-Section~\ref{chapter:optimization} examines the problem of optimal investment and execution in a market with a circuit breaker and illustrates the performance of the optimal strategy with trading signals.
+Section~\ref{chapter:optimization} examines the problem of optimal investment and execution in a market with trading halts and illustrates the performance of the optimal strategy with trading signals.
 Results and proofs are collected in the Appendix.